adviteeya123/MBA_ISDE2021-22_CAPSTONE_CREDIT_CARD_DEFAULTER/README.md

 for e.g. sql does not understand the NAN values it understands the NULL values so that type of transformation has been done.

 '''

+DB Operation

+'''
+GOOD RAW DATA FOLDER AND BAD RAW DATA FOLDER ARE THE temporary FOLDERS JUST FOR INSERTION AND DELETION OF THE FILES

+'''